 The Brooks Levitate 2 is the newest version of the Brooks Levitate.
 I ran in the original Levitate, and while it wasn’t my favorite shoe, it also wasn’t my least favorite shoe.
-The Levitate 2 was updated early.
+This edition of the Brooks Levitate was updated early.

 The shoe is marketed for tempo runs and daily to long runs (so basically most things).
 Personally, I’ll keep it to easy recovery runs.